Find Grad Schools

 29 Yearly Graduations

 University of Southern California comes in at #5 on our list of the most popular colleges offering master's degrees in environmental engineering.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 29 master's degrees were handed out to environmental engineering majors at USC.
-About 55% of this group were women, and 3% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,468 per year, while in-state graduate students, on average, pay $63,468 per year.
+During the most recent year for which we have data, 29 people received their master's degree in environmental engineering from USC.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 28 Yearly Graduations

 California State University - Fullerton comes in at #6 on our list of the most popular colleges offering master's degrees in environmental engineering.
 Each year, around 42,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 28 master's degrees were handed out to environmental engineering majors at Cal State Fullerton.
-About 32% of this group were women, and 61% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 28 people received their master's degree in environmental engineering from Cal State Fullerton.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 48% were women.

 #7